farling42/fvtt-easy-regions/README.md

 There is a module option to disable this highlighting if it is not required.

+## Automatic Linking of Teleport Regions, based on Region name

+By setting up the pattern of your region names in the module settings, on creating a Teleport Behavior in a region then the behavior's UUID field will be automatically populated to the region that has a matching name - and that other region will have its Teleport Behavior set to point to this region.

+For example, in a region called "A25 down to B05", creating a Teleport Behavior will automatically linked that behavior to a region with a name of "B05 up to A25".
+A Teleport Behavior will be created on the other region if it doesn't already exist.

+A simple workflow:

+- On first scene, create a region called "A01 down to B02"
+- On second scene, create a region called "B02 up to A01", then create a Teleport Behavior in that region
+- _the teleport will be automatically linked to the region on the first scene_

 ## Installation

 The module can be found from Foundry's module settings page.
 Alternatively the latest version can be installed using the following link: